-Anthony Harris begins his third season on deck as an assistant coach and is also the recruiting coordinator for the swimming programs at the University of North Dakota.
+Anthony Harris begins his fourth season on deck as an assistant coach and is also the recruiting coordinator for the swimming programs at the University of North Dakota.
 An accomplished swimmer at the collegiate level, Harris has served at different levels in his coaching career.

 Harris has been key in the turnaround of the UND program as both the men's and women's squads improved markedly on their 2012-13 records as both finished with winning dual records.
 The UND women boasted a 9-7 dual meet record while the men improved on a 2-10 record to post a 7-5 mark under Maiello.
 All told, 15 different school records were broken during the 2013-14 season and three divers qualified for the NCAA Zone meet at season's end.

 He also helped mentor the school's first-ever male WAC champion, won both the 100 and 200 breaststroke at the 2014 WAC Championships.
 His 100 time of 53.29 gave UND its first-ever male winner and an NCAA-B cut.
 He turned the trick again in the 200 breast, this time breaking both school and conference records with a 1:56.15 time.
 The previous WAC mark had stood for 16 years before Smith smashed it on Saturday of the league meet.